Gavriil1/CI_PP4_TD/README.md

 <img src="docs/userstories/feedback-2.png">
 </details>

 11. As a user I would like to see the list of book the admin propose for self development, and visit Amazon website where I can buy it.
+(Should Have) (Epic4-Product List)

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |